 With support from Chevron, Digital Promise recently launched the first filmMAKER Challenge.
 The Challenge provided an opportunity for students from around the country to redesign an everyday product and create a film to tell the story of their process.
-After receiving over 60 submissions, four winning middle school and high school teams were chosen to present their design and film at a flagship Maker Faire.
+Four winning middle school and high school teams were chosen to present their design and film at a flagship Maker Faire.

 Maker Faires are opportunities for anyone to celebrate making, network with makers, and, most importantly, showcase what they have made.
 In May, the student teams from South Fayette High School and Rancho Minerva Middle School traveled to the Bay Area to attend the world’s largest maker faire, Bay Area Maker Faire, in San Mateo, California.

 At the Education Stage, both teams presented their documentary about the product they designed.
 The Rancho Minerva Middle School team from Vista, California, presented their SD chip holder, which helps their IT department deploy laptops more efficiently.
 During the question and answer session, the students shared their challenges and described how it took multiple iterations of chip holders before reaching the one which worked for their school.

 The South Fayette High School team from McDonald, Pennsylvania, presented their prototype of an app to improve the grocery shopping experience.
 In an interview with The Almanac, their lead teacher Jim Hausman shared that the team conducted background research for their design “at several local area grocery stores and got feedback from the consumers.”
 The students even conducted a live demonstration of their prototype, using the Prototype on Paper app, for members of the audience.

 We are excited that the filmMAKER Challenge inspired these students to create solutions to challenges within their communities.
 We hope that, although our 2016-2017 Challenge has closed, the resources created continue to be used by educators interested in leading design and filmmaking opportunities with students.